Volunteering at the Shelter

-Animal Control welcomes all individuals and groups interested in volunteering at the shelter!
+Animal Services welcomes all individuals and groups interested in volunteering at the shelter!

 Experience is not required, and we have volunteer opportunities for people of all skill levels and interests.
 Please visit our Current Volunteer Positions page for descriptions of current volunteer positions.
-Training and instructing on safety protocols will be provided depending on the volunteer opportunity.
+Training and instructing on safety protocols will be provided at the orientation, and throughout volunteer service, depending on the volunteer opportunity.

 You must be 18 years old to volunteer at the shelter.
 If you are under 18, you are welcome to volunteer at the shelter accompanied by a supervising adult.